 This is very common amongst veterans and other combat arms-related jobs, so I’m glad you are here.

-Being an ex-infantryman, I thought the same thing and it led me to the internet.
+Being an ex-infantryman, I thought the same thing, leading me to the internet.

 This also led to lists of jobs that didn’t have what I was looking for.

 Then again, who wants to hire a bullet-catching, ground-pounding infantryman?